getsentry/sentry-docs/src/collections/_documentation/learn/filtering.md

 ### Before Breadcrumb

-Similar to `before-breadcrumb` hints are also supported here.
+Similar to `before-send` hints are also supported in `before-breadcrumb`.
 This is particularly useful when breadcrumbs should be augmented or changed with some extra data from log records or events.
 The following example shows a typical situation where you might want to extract extra information and how to do it: